Microsoft Windows: Early versions

 Windows 2.1 was released in two different versions: Windows/286 and Windows/386.
 Windows/386 uses the virtual 8086 mode of the Intel 80386 to multitask several DOS programs and the paged memory model to emulate expanded memory using available extended memory.
 Windows/286, in spite of its name, runs on both Intel 8086 and Intel 80286 processors.
 It runs in real mode but can make use of the high memory area.

 In addition to full Windows packages, there were runtime-only versions that shipped with early Windows software from third parties and made it possible to run their Windows software on MS-DOS and without the full Windows feature set.

 The early versions of Windows are often thought of as graphical shells, mostly because they ran on top of MS-DOS and used it for file system services.
 However, even the earliest Windows versions already assumed many typical operating system functions; notably, having their own executable file format and providing their own device drivers (timer, graphics, printer, mouse, keyboard and sound).
 Unlike MS-DOS, Windows allowed users to execute multiple graphical applications at the same time, through cooperative multitasking.
-Windows implemented an elaborate, segment-based, software virtual memory scheme, which allows it to run applications larger than available memory: code segments and resources are swapped in and thrown away when memory became scarce; data segments moved in memory when a given application had relinquished processor control.
+Windows implemented an elaborate, segment-based, software virtual memory scheme, which allowed it to run applications larger than available memory: code segments and resources were swapped in and thrown away when memory became scarce; data segments moved in memory when a given application had relinquished processor control.